morotijani/php-sdk-test/README.md

-# php-sdk-test
+# php-bare-bones-sdk
-Testing the built SDK with jsonplaceholder
+Building an SDK with PHP

+An example HTTP Client implementation using PHP-HTTP and PSR-18